 Michael H. Tirgan, MD

 Michael H. Tirgan, MD is a medical oncologist who specializes in the treatment and clinical research of keloid disorder.
-Since 2008, Dr. Tirgan has focused his medical practice on the non-surgical treatment of keloid disorder and has treated over 12,00 keloid patients, adults, and children, with all types of keloids.
+Since 2008, Dr. Tirgan has focused his medical practice on the non-surgical treatment of keloid disorder and since then, he has treated over 15,00 keloid patients, adults, and children, with all types of keloids.